jacobshaw41/jacob-shaw.github.io/_posts/2020-11-9-Postfix-Lab.md

 ### Muffin Recipe

-Here is, [the muffin recipe](https://www.kingarthurbaking.com/recipes/thanksgiving-muffins-recipe).
+Here is [the muffin recipe](https://www.kingarthurbaking.com/recipes/thanksgiving-muffins-recipe).
 Getting ready for Thanksgiving?
 These are to die for!